emilianavt/OpenSeeFace/README.md

 # General notes

 * The tracking seems to be quite robust even with partial occlusion of the face, glasses or bad lighting conditions.
-* To detect whether eyes are opened or closed, a threshold should be applied to the `rightEyeOpen`/`leftEyeOpen` fields.
-The landmark points are not very sensitive to this.
-* While there is a gaze tracking model, its results are very noisy, so they are not yet accessible through the `OpenSee` component.
+* There is now an experimental gaze tracking model.
 * Depending on the frame rate, face tracking can easily use up a whole CPU core.
 At 30fps for a single face, it should still use less than 100% of one core on a decent CPU.
-* When setting the number of faces to track to a higher number than the number of faces actually in view, the OpenCV face detecter will attempt to find new faces every `--scan-every` frames.
+* When setting the number of faces to track to a higher number than the number of faces actually in view, the OpenCV face detection will attempt to find new faces every `--scan-every` frames.
 It can be quite slow, so try to set `--faces` no higher than the actual number of faces you are tracking.

 # Models